-There is no shortage of things to do in Victoria, British Colombia in Canada.
+There is no shortage of things to do in Victoria, British Colombia on the west coast of Canada.
 It is a dream destination for many travellers – and with good reason!

-Located on the most western edge of Canada on Vancouver Island, Victoria offers a temperate climate, a large variety of things to do and see and the friendly hospitality for which Canadians are famous.
+Located on the most western edge of Canada on the southern tip of Vancouver Island, Victoria BC offers a temperate climate, a large variety of things to do and see and the friendly hospitality for which Canadians are famous.

 As a small city with a population of fewer than 100,000 people, Victoria is easy to navigate yet still offers a lot of the amenities you’ll find in larger cities.

-Getting to Victoria is easy and there are a few ways to do it.
+Getting to Victoria BC on Vancouver Island is easy and there are a few ways to do it.

 If you’re staying in Vancouver, you can take one of the beautiful BC Ferries from Vancouver.